posingReptile/Blue-Ocean/README.md

   #### Thomas Faddegon

 ### II.
 Description
- the application will provide users a way to track their daily workouts, meals, and caloric intake.
+ Application to provide users a way to track their daily workouts, meals, and caloric intake.

 ### III.
 Project Overview
 #### User authentication:

   New users are required to create a user account with log-in details.
-Upon opening the app, the user will be prompted to provide their log-in details if not already logged in, and/or create a new user account in order to access the app’s functionalities.
-On their first login, they will be prompted to add personal information including weight, age, height, and goal weight.
+Upon entering a username and password they will be prompted for further information about themselves that will aid in calculations required by the application.
+User sessions are stored in a PostgreSQL database to allow them to persist across different site visits.

 #### Central Dashboard:
   The user will be able to see their workouts and meals for the day.
 From this dashboard, they can also access the add workout or add meal modals.